eric-hendrickson/static-page-cdk/README.md

 ## What do I need in order to use this?

+* A domain
-* A Next.js project Github repository (other repositories are not supported at the moment) for a static page (note: this has only been tested with a NextJS app that utilizes static hosting).
+* A GitHub repository for a static page (other version control sites are not supported at the moment).
 Full stack apps will NOT work with this implementation.
+(Note: this has only been tested with a NextJS app that utilizes static hosting.)
 * As mentioned before, a valid `buildspec.yaml` with the `yaml` suffix within that repository
-* An AWS account
+* An AWS account with A Route53 hosted zone associated with previously mentioned domain, and with that domain validated on SES

 ## What this CDK stack will create